21 Netflix Hacks You Aren't Using (But Should Be)

 Add IMDb ratings and other features using Chrome extensions

 If you want to instantly improve your bingeing, we suggest checking out some of the special features available as Chrome extensions.
-IMDb Ratings for Netflix is a good example of a simple, straightforward Chrome extension that does exactly what it promises: adds IMDb ratings for shows and movies in a pop-up in the right-hand corner of a thumbnail when you hover over a title.
+IMDb Ratings on Netflix is a good example of a simple, straightforward Chrome extension that does exactly what it promises: adds IMDb ratings for shows and movies in a pop-up in the right-hand corner of a thumbnail when you hover over a title.
 It's that extra data point that might help make your viewing choice easier.
 There are countless other Chrome extensions out there -- including ones we'll point out in other entries below -- but watch out for some that haven't been updated in years.
 If they haven't kept up with Netflix's changes, it might not be useful anymore.
 It's often best to stick with ones that delivers a small improvement rather than one that promises to "transform" your experience.
 Keep in mind that the Chrome extensions will only work for browser-based viewing, so if you're watching via a streaming device connected to your TV, they won't do you any good.

 Download movies and shows to watch when you're offline